PhilipQuirke/SkyCombAnalystHelp/HeightCategory.md

 # [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalystHelp/blob/main/README.md) - Height Categories

 ## Overview
+An animal's height above ground is useful information.
+Some mammals climb tress while others don't.
-The height above ground of animals detected by SkyComb are measured in meters (m).
+SkyComb measures the height above ground of detected animals in meters (m).
-This height above ground data is categorised into 7 height classes to make it easier to understand.

 ## Top Surface
 SkyComb always sees the top surface of an animal.
 For a standing cow, the top surface is their spine/back, and this will be ~1.5m above the ground.

 ## Height Categories
+The height above ground data is categorised into 7 height classes to make it easier to understand.
-SkyComb height categories are based on "building floors": G, 1f, 2f, 3f, 4f, 5f, 6f+ where each "floor" is 3 meters high.
+Height categories are based on "building floors" and are named G, 1f, 2f, 3f, 4f, 5f, 6f+

-Height "G" covers animals that are between 0 and 3 meters off the ground.
+Each "floor" is 3 meters high.
+So height "G" covers animals that are between 0 and 3 meters off the ground.
 Height "1" covers animals that are between 3 and 6 meters off the ground, etc.

 An additional height category "?" is used when SymComb can not calculate an animal's height above ground.
+This can occur when an animal is only seen for a brief time.

 ## Height Histogram
 After a video has been processed, and animals have been detected,